 The guidance on accounting for uncertainties in income taxes prescribes a more likely than not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-Guidance was also provided on the recognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for income taxes in interim periods, and income tax disclosures.
+Guidance was also provided on the recognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for interest and penalties associated with tax positions, accounting for income taxes in interim periods, and income tax disclosures.
 Significant judgment is required in evaluating the Group's uncertain tax positions and determining its provision for income taxes.
 The Group recognizes interests and penalties, if any, under accrued expenses and other current liabilities on its balance sheet and under other expenses in its statement of comprehensive income.
 The Group did not recognize any interest and penalties associated with uncertain tax positions for the years ended December 31, 2021, 2022 and 2023.
 As of December 31, 2022 and 2023, the Group did not have any significant unrecognized uncertain tax positions.